MicrosoftDocs/dataexplorer-docs/data-explorer/table-batching-policy-wizard.md

 ## Prerequisites

 * A Microsoft account or an Azure Active Directory user identity.
-You don't require an Azure subscription.
+An Azure subscription isn't required.
 * Create [a cluster and database](create-cluster-database-portal.md).

 ## Define and assign a table batching policy